sail-sg/envpool/docs/pages/env.rst

   we can use ``envpool.make("CartPole-v0")`` to create an environment.

-Implement CartPole environment in cartpole.h
+Implement CartPole Environment in cartpole.h
 --------------------------------------------

 First, include the core header files: